Have you set up a household budget yet? It’s a great tool for tracking your monthly expenses and income – and planning for the future.

 Money you have in your checking and savings accounts becomes your starting point.
 But don’t touch your savings – this is your head start for the future.

-If you do online banking, checking your account balances is simple.
+If you use online banking, checking your account balances is simple.
 Sign on and check the numbers.

 How much do you get paid?

 This includes paychecks and other regular income you might get.
-Unless you’re sure you’ll always get overtime pay, consider leaving it out of your base income calculations, since that money might not be a guarantee from month to month.
+Leave overtime pay out of your base income calculations, since that money might not be a guarantee from month to month.

 Your list of expenses will be the total of what you can predict having to spend each month.
 Your income numbers are how much money you have to cover those expenses – and hopefully you will have enough left over to set aside for saving.